DigitalHistory/dom-exercises/README.md

 For more extensive comparisons, see [you might not need jQuery](http://youmightnotneedjquery.com/), [Cheat Sheet for moving](https://tobiasahlin.com/blog/move-from-jquery-to-vanilla-javascript/), and perhaps easiest to read, [this Github Gist](https://gist.github.com/joyrexus/7307312).

 # Bonus!
+Atomic Functions!

+There are a couple of other cool exercises here that may actually be a bit easier to work with.
+Let's discuss.

+## Checked!

+In this example we generate a checkerboard of arbitrary size (well, ok, it looks like garbage with more than 9 rows).
+The main point of this exercise is to focus on building up your code from very, very simple functions, so that you **reuse your work as much as possible**.
+This is not very history-like, but I hope it shows the principle of reuse in the simplest possible way.
+There's no work for you to do here, but look at the `checked.js` file and try to understand how the code works.

+## Cards!

-OK, let's talk about [atomic-function-practice.html](./atomic-function-practice.html).
-In this file you Have a chance to practice **slowly building up HTML using very simple functions**.
+Now let's talk about [atomic-function-practice.html](./atomic-function-practice.html).
+It's a bit closer to the work you'll be doing in the assignment, and you have a chance to practice **slowly building up HTML using very simple functions**.
 As an example we use a simplified verison of the cards that were generated in Assignment zero.

 The goal is to build a card like this for each student (but we won't add the linebreaks and indents!):